 Direct Costs - see Billed Costs, above.

-Disbursement - When funds from a lender are released to the College Business Office to pay down a student's college bill; as in "The F&M Business Office received your Federal Direct Loan disbursement today from 'Fill-In-Blank Lender Agency,' thereby paying down your overall College bill."
+Disbursement - When funds from a lender are released to the College's Student Accounts Office to pay down a student's college bill; as in "The F&M Student Accounts Office received your Federal Direct Loan disbursement today from 'Fill-In-Blank Lender Agency,' thereby paying down your overall College bill."

-Early Decision - An admission program with earlier deadlines for admission and financial aid application as well as earlier notification of the admission committee's decision and financial aid awards, if applicable.
-There are two Early Decision, or "ED", deadlines at F&M with two notification dates.
-The ED I deadline is November 15 with a December 15 notification.
-The ED II deadline is January 15 with a February 15 notification.
-ED is a binding commitment of interest in the College: If a student is admitted ED, they are expected to enroll shortly following their admission notification, well before the regular May 1 deadline.
+Early Decision - An admission program with earlier deadlines for admission and financial aid applications as well as earlier notification of the admission committee's decision and financial aid package, if applicable.
+ED is a binding commitment of interest in the College.
+If a student is admitted ED, they are expected to enroll shortly following their admission notification, well before the regular May 1 deadline.

-F&M Loan - is College-funded, need-based financial aid as determined by the Office of Financial Aid.
+F&M Loan - is a College-funded, need-based financial aid loan program.
+Student eligiblity is determined by the Office of Financial Aid.
 The loan features are: